ItsJonQ/use-enhanced-state/README.md

 #### Methods

-There are a handful of convenient methods provided by the second argument of `useListState()`
+There are a handful of convenient methods provided by the second argument of `useListState()`.

 ##### `.add(data)`